How do I electronically sign Google Forms?

 Looking for a top-performing e-signature solution that offers many helpful document creation features?

-Our secure, state-of-the-art software provides greater security that Google Forms presently lacks, and our design tools make it easier than ever to add your electronic signature to your Google Docs files.
+Our secure, state-of-the-art software provides greater security than Google Forms presently lacks, and our design tools make it easier than ever to add your electronic signature to your Google Docs files.

 Sign up for a free 14-day trial and discover how you can seal your deal quickly with the security of PandaDoc’s legally binding eSignature software.